lukmanr/CLVPipelines/build-deploy/README.md

-## Building and deploying the pipelines
+## Building and deploying the solution

 The building and deploying of the solution accelerator's pipelines and components have been automated using [GCP Cloud Build](https://cloud.google.com/cloud-build/docs/).
 The build process goes through the following steps:
 1. Copy the solution's github repo into the Cloud Build runtime environment